 Conferences and trade shows can be effective, provided they target industries where your community offers distinct advantages.

 Site selectors generally agree that regular electronic newsletters are important and effective.
-Make them brief, easy to read.
+Make them brief and easy to read.
 They must contain genuine news, not fluff.